Liko (Pokémon)

-Liko (リコ, Riko) is a fictional character who appears in the Pokémon anime series.
-She is one of the main characters, taking over the role of main character from the previous main character, Ash Ketchum, in Pokémon Horizons: The Series.
-She is a young shy girl who hails from the Paldea region, and is attending the Indigo Academy in the Kanto region.
+Liko (リコ, Riko) is a character who appears in the Pokémon anime series.
+She is one of the two main characters taking over the role from the previous main character, Ash Ketchum, in Pokémon Horizons: The Series.
+She is a young girl who hails from the Paldea region, and is attending the Indigo Academy in the Kanto region.
 She owns a mysterious pendant from her grandmother – actually the Legendary Pokémon Terapagos in a dormant state – which results in her being targeted by a mysterious organization known as the Explorers.
 She is voiced by Minori Suzuki in Japanese and Alejandra Reynoso in English.

 Since Liko's debut, she has received a positive response, primarily for her distinct personality, especially in comparison to previous series lead Ash Ketchum.
 She has also been highlighted for her status as the anime's first female protagonist.

 Conception and design

 Liko's initial design was designed by Ken Sugimori, and she is voiced by Minori Suzuki in Japanese and Alejandra Reynoso in English.
+She has blue hair, a blue shirt, a yellow pocket, and an L hairpin, possibly referencing the L on Ash Ketchum's hat.
 Liko's introduction was stated to be due to wanting to experience the "Pokémon" world through a different lens."
 Liko was designed in contrast to Ash; whereas he had a set goal in mind, Liko was designed to have an internal journey about what she wanted her goal to be.